 Significantly Higher Ad Monetization Compared To International Business

-Growing Online And Mobile advertising
+Growing Online And Mobile Advertising

 The online advertising market is growing, and mobile is going to be the forefront of this growth in the coming years.
 Google has long dominated this market but Facebook, LinkedIn, and now Twitter, are beginning to tap the opportunity.

 According to Twitter, the global online advertising market (excluding mobile) is expected to grow from $91.1 billion in 2012 to $124.7 billion in 2017, reflecting a compounded annual growth rate of 6.5%.
 During the same period, global mobile advertising market is projected to increase from $10 billion to $52.2 billion, which suggests that the proportion of mobile in the overall online advertising market will increase rapidly.
-This plays right into Twitter's hands as the company earns more than 80% of its revenues from mobile platform.
+This plays right into Twitter's hands as the company earns more than 85% of its revenues from the mobile platform.

 How Does Trefis Modelling Work?